 Why Choose Brauns Law, PC

 At Brauns Law, PC, David Brauns can’t promise to make you feel better, but his professional representation does offer you peace of mind.
-If you are one of the millions of Americans taking prescribed medication, and/or herbal supplements or vitamins, and if you are experiencing liver disease symptoms, Brauns Law is here to help.
+If you are one of the millions of Americans taking prescribed medication, and/or herbal supplements or vitamins, and if you are experiencing liver disease symptoms, Brauns Law, PC is here to help.

 The rush to get new drugs into the marketplace is both understandable and frustrating.
 While many patients need fast relief and effective cures, patients should not suffer damaging side effects due to haste.
 If you or a loved one suffers from liver complications due to a drug-induced injury, don’t delay in seeking legal counsel.
 As your attorney, David Brauns goes to work immediately.
 He collects evidence and researches the lasting effects on your life—including loss of wages.
 By placing your case in his capable hands, you can focus on your health.
 Liver disease is a serious matter that requires immediate attention.
 Let David Brauns concentrate on fighting for your compensation.
 You concentrate on rest, treatment, and recovery.